 Our Academic Skills Centre also offers you support with your learning.
 The centre is a place where you can develop your mathematical, academic writing and general academic skills.
-It is the centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
+It is the Centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
 These range from drop-in sessions with support with mathematics and statistics based problems provided by experienced mathematicians, to workshops on a range of topics including note talking, reading, writing and presentation skills.

 Video transcript here

-The fieldwork programme takes place in the City Centre, in the renowned and established Jewellery Quarter industrial area, and into some of the residential suburbs of the City, including the world-famous Bournville garden suburb, where Cadbury's is based (chocoholics beware!).
+The fieldwork programme takes place in the City Centre, in the renowned and established Jewellery Quarter industrial area, and into some of the residential suburbs of the City, including the world-famous Bournville garden suburb, where Cadbury's is based.
 A second semester field course uses the city's extensive green areas to examine urban climate and micro-meteorology, habitat conservation, and the use of mobile mapping technologies.

 Students devise small group projects, collect data to answer particular questions, analyse their data, and present the results to the rest of the field course.
 You will do all of this in a single day, and then do it again the following day with a different problem and a different group.
 This is hard work but immensely enjoyable, and at the end of your field course you know 40 of your fellow geographers really well because you will have lived and worked with them as a team.
 You will also know more about the problems and possibilities of collecting field evidence to solve geographical research questions.

 Many of these field courses are centred in European cities, and they are more specialised and focus specifically on human or physical geography topics.
-Recent human geography field courses have been in cities such as Amsterdam; Moscow; Prague; Berlin; Dublin, and Seville, whilst physical geographers have been to Evora in Portugal; Malta; Tenerife; and Bala, in Wales.
+Recent human geography field course destinations have included cities such as Amsterdam; Moscow; Prague; Berlin; Dublin, and Seville, whilst physical geographers have been to Evora in Portugal; Malta; Tenerife; and Bala, in Wales.